Anoian/test-project-1/README.md

 1. How to place the hand inside the circle?
    - I decided to position the hand at the top of the circle and then rotating the entire circle, including the hand.
 This approach works well when dealing with values ranging from 0 to the maximum value.
 To achieve this, I utilized both the rotate and transform: rotate() CSS properties (Move it back with one of the properties and then forward with the other with a value between 0 and maxValue).
 While this may not be a conventional approach, it simplifies the calculations by not having to subtract at the end.
 An alternative approach would involve introducing another parent element and applying the transform: rotate property to both.
 However, I opted not to pursue this approach.
-2. How to position the min and max limiters/feet on the outside of the circle?
+2. How to position the min and max limiters on the outside of the circle?
    - To achieve this, I utilized absolute positioning and the transform: rotate property.
 3. Project setup considerations
    - I chose to use Create React App because of my familiarity with React compared to Vue or Angular.
 Alternatively, I could have used Next.js or set up a custom webpack configuration, but these options seemed less favorable.